nn65c-stm32/.github/profile/README.md

 - Release **BOOT0**

 #### Automatic reset on flash
-If using the WeAct Minidebugger, connect NRST to R on STM32.
+If using the WeAct Minidebugger, connect NRST to R/NR/NRST on STM32.
 The `--connect-under-reset` must be added.
 This may be done in `.cargo\config.toml`.
 Sample with `STM32F411CEUx`:
 ```toml
 [build]
 target = "thumbv7em-none-eabihf"